LouisJustinTALLOT/cpp-docs.fr-fr/docs/cppcx/wrl/ftmbase-class.md

 ## <a name="remarks"></a>Notes

-Pour plus d’informations, voir [RuntimeClass Class](runtimeclass-class.md).
+Pour plus d’informations, consultez [RuntimeClass, classe](runtimeclass-class.md).

 ## <a name="members"></a>Membres